kelvinvin/tp/docs/UserGuide.md

      <figcaption> Figure 2 - Callouts of the various UI components</figcaption>
  </figure>

-From the figure above, the GUI is made up of several components.

 <center> Table 2 - Functions of UI Components </center>

 | Component | Description |